redhat-performance/perfscale-utils/AWS-OCP-cleanup-scripts/README.md

 ## Identify clusters

 To identify clusters deployed in you AWS account in the specified region, you can use the `identify_clusters.py` script.
 The script takes in 2 command line arguments with the flags: -id to input your 12 digit AWS account id and -R to specify the region to search in.
-Note: the region specified here must match the region specified while configuring aws configs above.
-To search for a different region you first have to modify the aws region in the configs either by modifying ~/.aws/config or exporting AWS_DEFAULT_REGION env var again.

 If there are clusters which need to be ignored/which need not be cleaned you can add the cluster name to the whitelist.json file.
+You can specify the whole cluster name or only the human readable part of the name.
 An example_whitelist.json file is provided for reference.**The whitelist.json file needs to be created mandatorily, copy the example_whitelist.json and make a new file called whitelist.josn, it can be left unpopulated/unchanged if no clusters need to be whitelisted.** Please note the first 2 entries in the example_whitelist file are clusters used by the ocp perfscale team as long term infrastructure and should not be deleted.

 Run commands:
 `cp example_whitelist.json whitelist.json`